 Multicultural stories are great tools to use in dual language classrooms.
-English Language Learners (ELLs) can relate to the stories being told, in turn, ELL students will be more inclined to read the book.
-Further, multicultural stories, especially bilingual books, ELL students are better able to understand and comprehend what they are reading.
+English Language Learners (ELLs) and Dual Language Learners (DLLs) can relate to the stories being told, in turn, ELL and DLL students will be more inclined to read the book.
+Further, multicultural stories, especially bilingual books, ELL and DLL students are better able to understand and comprehend what they are reading.
 In turn, improving their literacy skills in both English and Spanish.
-Lectura Books offers an array of multicultural stories that are ideal for reading with ELL students of all ages.
+Lectura Books offers an array of multicultural stories that are ideal for reading with ELL and DLL students of all ages.
 Take a look at the following multicultural books from Lectura Books.

 The Art of Memory

-The Art of Memory is a compilation of stories written by ten artists that illustrate their most memorable childhood recollection.
+The Art of Memory is an award-winning book and is a compilation of stories written by ten artists that illustrate their most memorable childhood recollection.
 The artist/authors took brush, paint, pencil, and charcoal to create beautiful images to accompany their stories.
 Each story’s memory represents the value of family and family stories.
-This book is perfect for ELL students in all elementary grades.
+This book is perfect for students learning English or Spanish in all elementary grades.

 Vines of the Earth

-Vines of the Earth by Adam Del Rio tells the story about farmworkers who became winemakers in California’s Napa Valley.
+Vines of the Earth by Adam Del Rio tells the story about farmworkers who became the owner of the vineyard in California’s Napa Valley.
 This story illustrates that motivation and perseverance are excellent traits to have.
-This book was inspired by true stories, which gives more depth and meaning to the story.
-In 2008, Vines of the Earth got the Honorable Mention of Best Children’s Picture Book – Bilingual at the International Latino Book Awards.
-This book is ideal for ELL students from 5- to 8-years-old.
+This book was inspired by true stories of farmworkers, which gives more depth and meaning to the story.
+Vines of the Earth won the Honorable Mention of Best Children’s Picture Book – Bilingual at the International Latino Book Awards.
+This book is ideal for students from 5- to 8-years-old and parents.

 Tom Max In the Wild West

-Tom Max in the Wild West by Tomás Maximiliano Benavídez talks about the unforgettable childhood adventures that happened during the last few days of the wild west.
-Some of the experiences include Tom saving his brother, playing with his cousin, hunting for food, and countless life lessons.
-This book was illustrated by Luciano Martinez.
-This book is ideal for ELL students from 5- to 8-years-old.
+Tom Max in the Wild West by Tomás Maximiliano Benavídez is the winner for best bilingual children’s book from the New Mexico Book Awards.
+The author talks about the unforgettable childhood adventures that happened during the last few days of the wild west.
+Some of the experiences include Tom saving his brother, playing with his cousin in wide open fields, hunting for food, and countless life lessons as a boy goring up in Hatch, New Mexico.
+This book is illustrated by Luciano Martinez.
+The story is ideal for ELL and DLL students from 5- to 8-years-old.

 Flores Family Café